These keto chocolate chip muffins are made with almond flour. They are fluffy, tender, and delicious. They make the perfect breakfast or snack!

 Notes

-- For best results, it's best to measure the almond flour by weight and not by volume.
-This is always true when baking, and I find it's especially true when baking with almond flour and coconut flour.
+- It's best to measure the almond flour by weight and not by volume.

 - Big, heavy chocolate chips pose a risk of sinking to the bottom of baked goods, especially almond flour baked goods.
-So I prefer to use mini chocolate chips in this recipe.
+So I prefer to use mini chocolate chips.

-- It's been my experience that greased foil liners work best in this recipe.
-There's more of a sticking issue when using paper liners, even greased ones.
+- Greased foil or parchment liners work best in this recipe.
+There's more of a sticking issue when using standard paper liners, even greased ones.

 Nutrition per Serving